sauce-archives/help/docs/getting-started/recorder.md

 <img src="/img/getting-started/recorder/recorder-03.png">

 This will open the settings dialog.
 In the <em>Adjust Locator</em> tab you can modify the locator.
 Just enable either the <em>Move and Resize</em> or the <em>Draw New</em> mode.
 In order to set the precise click position use the <em>Set Offset</em> mode.
 This will set the click coordinates relative to the locator box.
-Alterntively, you can also switch the <em>click strategy</em> to <em>click on position</em> to click on an absolute position on the screen.
+Alternatively, you can also switch the <em>click strategy</em> to <em>click on position</em> to click on an absolute position on the screen.

 <img src="/img/getting-started/recorder/recorder-04.png" class="center shadow">